Who am I?

 It's taught me that what you say matters as much as how you say it, and that anyone can look confident, but feeling confident is what really matters.

-But most importantly of all, it's taught me that impactful presentations magnify your ability to affect change.
+But most importantly of all, it's taught me that being able to communicate your ideas effectively magnifies your ability to affect change.

 Your work is only as good as your ability to communicate it.